-- Submitting forms: Information you provide via NexBank.com is transmitted to us in a secure format.
+- Submitting forms: Information you provide via NexBank.com and NexBankpersonal.com is transmitted to us in a secure format.
 Any information provided is then stored in a secure database and can only be retrieved by a NexBank employee who is authorized to access that system.

 - Email and Text Alerts: NexBank customers can customize alerts based on balances, transaction amounts, receipt of a bill, log-in history and/or changing of personal information (i.e., account passwords, email address, etc.).
 This is an important way for customers to ensure their bank account information has not been compromised and can receive real-time alerts based on their personal preferences.

 - Secure Communication: Through NexBank’s Online Banking Suite, customers can send and receive secure messages directly from NexBank.
 The message will be displayed in the User Services portion of their Online Banking Account and can only be viewed once logged in.

 - Code of Conduct: NexBank Employees are vigorously held to the highest standards of integrity and ethical conduct.
 Our corporate Code of Ethics and Business Practices Policy provides standards of conduct and guidelines to safeguarding company information.
 NexBank’s Information Technology Acceptable Use Policy provides guidelines to safeguarding customer information.
 These guidelines establish the parameters of each employee’s access to certain information and limit the use and disclosure of such information (both internally and externally).
 Any employee found violating either policies will be met with corrective action, up to and including immediate termination.

 - Training: Each year, NexBank employees are required to complete a battery of training courses covering safeguarding information security, and various other compliance requirements such as Fair Lending and the Bank Secrecy Act.

 Verification of Practices